paulscherrerinstitute/pylauncher/Readme.md

 - pyparsing [Link](http://pyparsing.wikispaces.com/Download+and+Installation)

 ### Install Launcher
-> This section assumes that all dependencies are properly installed.

 To get a stable version of Launcher one should execute following steps:

  1. Clone git repository: